 Looking for the best sex positions to fall pregnant fast?

-What are the best positions to fall pregnant?
+What are the best sex positions to get pregnant?

 'Although some have suggested that positions such as missionary which enable deep penetration optimise sperm entry into the vagina,' says Dr Sheree The main thing is for both you and your partner to feel comfortable when having sex to make sure sperm is entering the vagina at the time of ejaculation - making sure that you have stopped any form of contraception of course!'